chill117/proxy-lists/readme.md

 	countries: null,

 	/*
-		Types of proxies to get.
+		Get proxies that use the specified protocols.

-		To get all proxies, regardless of type, set this option to NULL.
+		To get all proxies, regardless of protocol, set this option to NULL.
 	*/
-	types: ['http', 'https'],
+	protocols: ['http', 'https'],

 	/*
 		Anonymity level.